-FMCSA developed the National Registry to improve highway safety and driver health by requiring that MEs be trained, tested, and certified to determine whether a CMV driver's health meets FMCSA's physical qualification standards.
+FMCSA developed the National Registry to improve highway safety and driver health by requiring that MEs be trained, tested, and certified to determine whether a CMV driver's health meets FMCSA standards.
 FMCSA determined that focusing on ME performance is one strategy to improve highway safety and driver health.
 In support of the National Registry, FMCSA developed core curriculum specifications, guidance, and administrative requirements for ME training and provides this information to private sector training providers.
-FMCSA requires that all healthcare professionals seeking to become certified complete training conducted by a private sector training provider and pass a certification test developed by FMCSA that is delivered by FMCSA-approved testing organizations at affiliated test centers.
+FMCSA requires that all ME candidates complete training conducted by a private sector training provider and pass a certification test developed by FMCSA-approved test developers that is delivered by FMCSA-approved testing organizations at affiliated test centers.